%2F%2Fusers%2Feb77a244-57aa-4d42-952b-bac1f8b4cb0d%2Fratecard%2F474121883_1131201018635632_417668402139359783_n.jpg&w=1200&q=75)

-Redfish: These copper-colored beauties are the rock stars of Louisiana inshore fishing.
-Redfish, also known as red drum, can grow to over 40 inches and put up one heck of a fight.
-They love to hang out near grass beds and oyster reefs, often giving themselves away with their trademark tail sticking out of the water as they root for crabs.
-The "bull reds" (over 27 inches) are catch-and-release, but the smaller ones make for some fantastic eating.
-Redfish are around all year, but fall is prime time when they school up in big numbers.
+Redfish: These copper-colored bruisers are the stars of the show in St. Bernard.
+They love to hang out in shallow water, often giving themselves away with their tails sticking out of the water as they root for food.
+Redfish put up a great fight and are delicious on the dinner table.
+They're around all year, but fall is prime time when they school up in big numbers.

 Vehicle Guest Capacity: 4